lortordermur/mcserveme/README.md

 ### Installation

-MCServeMe comes as a single shell script with a README and a license file plus a couple of desktop assets.
+MCServeMe comes as a single shell script with a README and a license file plus a couple of optional desktop assets.
 You can simply launch the `mcserveme` script file and you are good to go.
 For added convenience there is an entry in the global options menu for installing the script to `~/.local/bin` where it is (likely) in the $PATH.
 You can also have a desktop icon and menu entry installed if the computer is running an XDG compliant graphical desktop environment such as KDE or GNOME.

 ---